 *Roasting the nuts adds flavor, it also cuts down on the blending time when attempting to make the butter.

-*Best to stop every so often to scrape the side of your chosen machine and smash it down to the bottom for even blending.
+SIDE NOTE: Best to stop every so often to scrape the side of your chosen machine and smash the blended almonds down to the bottom for even blending.

 Once you see its smooth and delicious texture taking shape add a few sprinkles of sea salt and blend for even distribution.